Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-To be concrete, we consider the crystal structure of a class of SS magnets, $RE_{2}$Be$_{2}$\textit{X}O$_{7}$, where \textit{X}=Si, Ge, and $RE^{3+}$ (\textit{RE}=Yb, Er, Dy, \emph{etc.}) are rare-earth Kramers ions that form a perfect SS lattice \cite{ashtar2021structure,brassington2024synthesis}.
-Without loss of generality, here we take the Yb$_{2}$Be$_{2}$GeO$_{7}$ compound \cite{pula2024candidate} with \textit{RE}=Yb as an example, and general results are applicable to all Kramers ions other than Gd$^{3+}$ (given that Gd$^{3+}$ does not carry orbital angular momentum and hence does not have strong SOC).
+\subsect{Local moment structure} We consider the crystal structure of a class of SS magnets, $RE_{2}$Be$_{2}$\textit{X}O$_{7}$, where \textit{X}=Si, Ge, and $RE^{3+}$ (\textit{RE}=Yb, Er, Dy, \textit{etc.}) are rare-earth Kramers ions that form a perfect SS lattice \cite{ashtar2021structure,brassington2024synthesis}.
+Without loss of generality, here we take the Yb$_{2}$Be$_{2}$\textit{X}O$_{7}$ compound \cite{pula2024candidate,YBGO,brassington2025novel} as an example, and general results are applicable to all Kramers ions other than Gd$^{3+}$ (given that Gd$^{3+}$ does not carry orbital angular momentum and hence does not have strong SOC).
 The crystal field scheme of Yb$^{3+}$ is shown in Fig. \ref{fig:CEF}.
-The magnetism of Yb$^{3+}$ ion is contributed by the partially-filled electrons within the $4f$ shell.
-Each Yb$^{3+}$ ion carries orbital angular momentum $L=3$ and spin angular momentum $S=1/2$.
-The strong atomic spin-orbit coupling entangles the spin and orbital degrees of freedom, leading to a total angular momentum $\mathcal J=7/2$ at low energies.
-The eight-fold $\mathcal J=7/2$ electronic levels are further lifted by the CEF, and split into a series of Kramers doublets protected by time-reversal symmetry.
+The magnetism of Yb$^{3+}$ ion is contributed by the partially filled electrons within the $4f$ shell.
+Each Yb$^{3+}$ ion carries an orbital angular momentum $L=3$ and spin angular momentum $S=1/2$.
+The strong atomic SOC entangles the spin and orbital degrees of freedom, leading to a total angular momentum $\mathcal{J}=7/2$ at low energies.
+The eight-fold $\mathcal{J}=7/2$ electronic levels are further lifted by the CEF, and split into a series of Kramers doublets protected by the time-reversal symmetry.
 When the temperature is lower than the crystal field splitting between different Kramers doublets, the magnetism is dominated by the lowest Kramers doublet.